-In 2017 the Broome County Mental Health Department directly operated Forensic Services and the Chemical Dependency Services Unit.
+In 2018, the Broome County Mental Health Department directly operated Forensic Services.

 Forensic Services Unit (FSU)- The population served by the FSU consists of persons with mental illness and/or chemical addiction involved with the Criminal Justice system designated by Family, Civil and Criminal courts as needing diagnostic evaluations before case disposition.
 Services include: Psychiatric Evaluations, Psycho-educational Counseling, Competency Evaluations, and Dangerousness Examinations.
 In the past year, FSU provided the following programs and mental health services: